Visitor Info » Where to Run

 6.4 km: click for map.
 This covers the first few miles of the course.
 Starting at the Cedars Inn Hotel & Convention Centre, head west towards Sechelt on Gibsons Way then turn left down Pratt Road (at Wendy's).
 There is a nice wide gravel verge to run on.
 Go all the way to Chaster Road (approx. 2.4km into the run) and turn right.

 On Chaster, go past the school and the fire hall and turn right onto King Road.
 King is mostly flat but begins to rise towards the end.
 Turn right at Fitchett and climb some more, then a quick left onto Veterans.
-One more hill then down to the highway, where you turn right (use the frontage road parallel to the highway) and continue back to the Cedars Inn.
+One more hill then down to the highway, where you turn right (use the frontage road parallel to the highway), past PaceSetter Athletic, and continue back to the Cedars Inn.

 4.6 km: click for map (less if you turn around sooner).
 Starting from the Cedars Inn, head left up Gibsons Way to the Bank of Montreal (traffic light).
 Turn left onto Mahan Road and go down the end of this short, dead-end road to the trailhead.
 After about 100m there is an option to turn left or go straight: go straight.

-Meandering through the woods and an open section where an inconsiderate property owner turned the trail into their driveway (!!), the trail starts out flat then goes gradually downhill, ending up near Gower Point, at the bottom of what's called "Gospel Rock", just over a mile from the trailhead.
-There is or was a whole other network of trails going up and around Gospel Rock but the area has become controversial under proposed development and fences have been erected.
+The trail starts out flat then goes gradually downhill, ending up near Gower Point, at the bottom of what's called "Gospel Rock", just over a mile from the trailhead.
+There is a whole other network of trails going up and around Gospel Rock but the area is under development so access is changing.
 Besides, it's easy to get lost in there, so just turn around and head back up the Mahon Road trail.
 Return to the hotel the same way you came.

 Note 1: In the springtime, bears could be around in the woods so this route is best run with a partner to talk to, making noise that will scare a bear off before you get there.
 (Tip: Run with someone slower than you and then you won't have to outrun the bear, just the other person.
 And don't wear deodorant that smells like fish.
 Just kidding.
 But we're serious about the bears.)